 All appraisers are required to be registered with the Texas Department of Licensing and Regulation.
 The TDLR registration requires that each appraiser must successfully complete a five-year educational program and pass a required number of course hours within a specified time.
 Additionally, all appraisers must pass review exams at levels three and four of the certification program.
 After successfully completing the required curriculum and approval of a demonstration appraisal or taking an additional appraisal course, an appraiser is awarded the designation of Registered Professional Appraiser (RPA).
-There is also a requirement of at least sixty hours of continuing education units every two years in order to re-certify the RPA designation.
+There is also a requirement of at least thirty hours of continuing education units every year in order to re-certify the RPA designation.
 LCAD currently has five RPAs on staff.
 The LCAD appraisal staff stays abreast of current trends affecting property through review of published materials, attendance at conferences, course work and continuing education.

 Appraisers are responsible for the discovery, listing, and appraisal of all types property.
-A physical re-inspection of North Lamar ISD, Prairiland ISD and Chisum ISD was performed for the 2016 tax year.
+A physical re-inspection of Chisum ISD and Prairiland ISD was performed for the 2022 tax year as well as all commercial property.
 Capitol Appraisal Group, LLC has been doing the appraisal of utilities, industrial and some personal property for several years.
 The Chief Appraiser and staff continually strive to improve the quality and performance of all appraisals.
 The mission of the appraisal district is to appraise all property in the district at market value equally and uniformly, and to communicate that value to each taxpayer and taxing jurisdiction.